Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Literature review

 \citet{KurzMayerNapel2021} extend classical voting power analysis to multi-alternative decisions in weighted committees, introducing generalised versions of the Penrose--Banzhaf and Shapley--Shubik indices.
 These new indices measure a player's influence as the probability that a random change in their preferences alters the collective outcome, accounting for various voting rules such as plurality, Borda, Copeland, and runoff systems.
 They apply their framework to real-world cases, including the IMF Executive Board's election of the Managing Director, demonstrating that the choice of voting rule significantly affects the distribution of influence, often more than changes in the voting weights.

-Our research is the first to compare the voting powers with the weights in the case of different quotas, while also considering the decisiveness and inequality of the suggested voting threshold. \citet{BhattacherjeeSarkar2019} do a similar research but for only the Executive Directors, and with different distance and inequality measures.
+Our research is the first to compare the voting powers with the weights in the case of different quotas, while also considering the decisiveness of the suggested voting threshold. \citet{BhattacherjeeSarkar2019} conduct similar research, but only for the Executive Directors, using different distance measures.

+Our findings can be interpreted as numerical and institutional reinforcement of the analytical optimal-quota result of \citet{Ruff2009}.
+Despite the IMF’s highly unequal and non-idealised weight structure, the empirically optimal threshold emerges within a remarkably similar range.